Vladimir Mulyavin: With the Pesniary

 After his discharge from the army returned to the Belarusian State Philharmony and in 1968, he created the folk pop and rock group "Liavony".
 In 1970, he became its leader and the group was renamed Pesniary.

 The band gained significant popularity across the whole USSR and was among the first successful and officially recognized Soviet rock bands.
 For his work, Vladimir Mulyavin was awarded the title People's Artist of the USSR.

 An ethnic Russian himself, Muliavin was inspired by Belarusian folklore.
 He later also recorded several Belarusian national songs as Pahonia on the lyrics by Maksim Bahdanovich.

 He died on 26 January 2003 in Moscow, suffering results of a car accident of 8 months before.

 Appraisal

 In 2011 beZ bileta's frontman Vitaly Artist called Mulyavin “the cosmonaut No. 1 in Belarusian music.”

 Personal life

 Mulyavin had a brother Valery, who played with the Pesniary; he died in 1973 in Yalta.
-Vladimir Mulyavin married three times, first to Lidia Karmalskaya, with whom he had a daughter Maria (born 1961) and a son Vladmir Mulyavin Jr. (1975–2006).
+Vladimir Mulyavin married three times, first to Lidia Karmalskaya, with whom he had a daughter Maria (born 1961) and a son Vladimir Mulyavin Jr. (1975–2006).
 Mulyavin left Karmalskaya in 1975 and had little contact with his son.
 After the death of his father, Mulyavin Jr. played viola with the Pesnyary in 2004–2005.
 He was sentenced in 2005 for a brawl and distribution of narcotics, and died in jail in 2006.

 After leaving Karmalskaya, Mulyavin married Svetlana Slizskaya; they had a daughter Olga born in 1976.
 He divorced Slizskaya in 1981 and married actress Svetlana Penkina; they had a son Valery born in 1982.